RHS Growing Guides

 Preparing the Ground

-Prepare the growing site by weeding thoroughly, then add several bucketfuls of well-rotted manure or garden compost per square metre/yard, to help hold moisture in the soil.
-Firm the soil gently and rake finely, removing any large stones.
-Apply lime to acidic soil to deter clubroot – a fungal disease to which this crop is very susceptible.
+Chinese cabbages grow best in deep, rich, moisture-retentive soil in an open sunny site, although some shade in summer helps to prevent bolting (premature flowering).
+Prepare the growing site by weeding thoroughly, then add several bucketfuls of well-rotted manure or garden compost per square metre/yard, to help hold moisture in the soil and reduce the need for watering.
+Firm the soil gently and rake to a fine texture, removing any large stones.

 4